agussalberdi/landing-page-design/README.md

-# home-test
+# Landing page
 Hello everyone!
-This is a small frontend responsive design of a HOME page, using some knowledge about HTML, CSS and a little bit of Javascript, including the framework Jquery.
+Check out this small website's HOME page.
+It looks great on any device, thanks to HTML, CSS, and a touch of JavaScript.
+It's easy to use and looks good no matter how you view it.